NBA0905/NBA0905/README.md

 - ⚡ Fun fact: ...
 -->

-# Hi there 👋, I'm Anh but you can call me ALan!
+# Hi there 👋, I'm Anh but you can call me Alan!

 I'm a (learning) software developer residing in the Netherlands passionate about **web/app development**, **AI**, and **game development**.